lnihlen/lnihlen.github.io/_posts/2018-09-04-new-british-bake-off.md

 Hil also likes the quick shots of lambs, ducks, and other British garden/farm life between scenes.

-On the {% include tag_link.thml tag="vcsmc"} front I started work on the `State::Apply` method but made no significant progress after completing my work homework.
+On the {% include tag_link.html tag="vcsmc" %} front I started work on the
+`State::Apply` method but made no significant progress after completing my work homework.